cloudmesh-community/fa18-523-52/paper/paper.md

 :o::o: image captions wrong

+:o: are the figures copied, if so you need citations also

+:o: you need to look in the epub to see the captions

 :o: lots of refernce missing. you need to use bibtex in paper.bib and use them here. you can reuse any bib from any student or the technology handbook

 :o: maybe the architecture diagram would help.
 I am not sure I understand what thsi technology is about from this description